alanb128/opendatacam-ei/README.md

 `LINE_RIGHT_NAME` Set to the name used for the right counter line in Opendatacam.
 Default is `line_right`.

+Currently, there can only be exactly two counting lines with naming as above for this to work.

 ## Updated October 20, 2021:
 The repo has been updated to OpenDataCam 3.0.2 along with updates to run faster on a TX2.